this is where you will find all your answers!

 The belayer is your climbing partner who stands on the ground and takes out the slack in the rope as you climb – they keep you from falling to the ground when you let go of the wall.
 Obviously, belaying is a very important skill and requires some specific training.
 In addition to understanding belay technique, belayers must also be able to identify and tie climbing knots correctly in order to perform a safety check on their climber.

 That depends.
 At Sportrock safety is our utmost concern and we take it very seriously.
-The standards and techniques we teach and require of all participants are those set forth by organizations such as the American Mountain Guide Association (AMGA) and the Climbing Wall Association (CWA).
+The standards and techniques we teach and require of all participants are those set forth by organizations such as the American Mountain Guide Association (AMGA), the Climbing Wall Association (CWA), or the American Alpine Club (AAC).
 While other individuals or organizations may have their own way of doing things, anyone who climbs or belays in our facility must adhere to our rigorous standards.
 If you have any questions about acceptable equipment or technique, our staff will be happy to discuss it with you.